Polasaí Iontrála 2020

 The College Principal will hold two meetings with a prospective student and his/her parents/guardians.

-If the Principal is satisfied that the student is seeking a place in the College for the correct reasons, then the Principal will recommend to the College Board of Management Sub-Committee on Enrolment that the student be offered a place.
+If the Principal is satisfied that the student has the appropriate level of competency in the Irish language, then the Principal will recommend to the College Board of Management Sub-Committee on Enrolment that the student be offered a place.

 If the Sub-Committee is satisfied with the recommendations made by the Principal, the student will be offered a place at Gaelcholáiste Luimnigh.
 This will be ratified by the entire Board of Management at its next meeting.

-The donor school will be informed as a matter of courtesy of the College’s decision with a phone-call, and subsequently, by letter to that school’s Board of Management.
+The donor school will be informed as a matter of courtesy of the College’s decision with a phone-call, and subsequently, by letter to that college’s Board of Management.

 A decision to refuse admission may be appealed to the Department of Education & Skills under Section 29 of the Education Act.
 The name and address of the persons to whom an appeal should be addressed will be included in the notification to refuse admission, as will the time constraints involved.
 An Appeals Form will be enclosed with the letter.

-The applications process is managed effectively each year.
+The applications process is monitored and reviewed annually.
 There is clarity and transparency about the process operated by the College Management.
 Applicants are informed in good time about the status of their application and, where an application is refused in accordance with this policy, have reasonable opportunity to make alternative arrangements for their child(ren).